FactomProject/addservermessage/README.md

 Add Server Message Generator
 ======
 This program will assist in sending an addserver message to the network.
 The private key to sign the messages is currently hardcoded in the privatekey.txt file.
-Currently does not sign the sent messages, but if using 'show', it will show the signed message curl command.
+If no file is present, one will be created with a zerohash as the private key, you must replace this value with the correct key.
 ## Before running
 The privatekey.txt must be filled in with the correct privatekey.
-It might be found in factomd.conf under "LocalServerPrivKey".
+The correct key might be found in factomd.conf under "LocalServerPrivKey".
 Replace the 0's with the correct key
 ## To run
 The program has two functions:
 * send